 This leads infectious disease doctors to determine the false/positive outcome and is obviously not a good diagnostic tool causing an even deeper confusion and adding to the lack expert care for this chronic and infectious disease.

 She discussed the recent discovery that Lyme can go into a dormant stage in the form of cysts and sit quiet in our system for years, even decades until the right combination of stresses tip the scale and pop these cysts to release the spirochetes of Lyme Disease.
 By that time, the patient's history may have no mention of a tick bite, any of the classic symptoms like the bull's eye rash, or recent exposure to an area reporting Lymes disease.

 Dr. Savely has noticed some patterns in the misdiagnosing of Lyme.
-For example, many patients come to her after years of being passed around with a history of auto-immune syndromes or a diagnosis like 'A Typical Lupus'.
+For example, patients come to her after years of being passed around with a history of auto-immune syndromes or a diagnosis like 'atypical Lupus'.

-For Dr. Savely, if the word A-typical shows up on a patient's history chart, this is one of the flags that can indicate Lyme may very well be the pathogen cause for their illness.
+She pointed out that if the word atypical shows up on a patient's history chart, to recognize this as one of the flags that may indicate Lyme may very well be the pathogen cause for their illness.
 Today, many patients are given a diagnosis that is simply names of symptoms complexes:

 • Fibromyalgia, Chronic Fatigue Syndrome

 The most typical misdiagnosis include: MS, Lupus, ALS, Parkinson's, Early-onset Alzheimer's or Autism Spectrum Disorder in children.

 During her slide presentation, she had two maps of the United States; one was tracking the reports of Lyme cases from the medical communities, the other was a map from the veterinarian profession outlining the incidence for household pets.
 In the state of AZ, the charted cases for humans indicated very few Lyme sufferers, but the veterinarians had reported a very high incidents of Lyme in Arizona.